 Vessel Safety Check (VSC)

 An important factor for a safe and fun filled day on the water is a boat which has the necessary safety equipment and its operating properly.
-Our trained and certified examiners will give you the confidence that you and your family have the necessary safety equipment onboard – and we do this FREE.
+Our trained and certified examiners will give you the confidence that you and your family have the necessary safety equipment onboard – and we do this for FREE.

 Why do this?
-In a word – safety!
+In one word – safety!
 You will have the peace of mind that your boat meets minimum safety standards and that in an emergency, you will have the necessary equipment to save lives and summon help.

 Finally, your boat's insurance rates may be lowered – check with your Agent.